Erin McCarthy

 Erin McCarthy (born July 7, 1990) is a right-handed American professional ten-pin bowler from Elkhorn, Nebraska, known for winning the 2022 U.S. Women's Open.
 She bowls professionally on the Professional Women's Bowling Association (PWBA) Tour, and has previously bowled internationally as a member of Team USA.

 McCarthy is a member of the MOTIV Bowling pro staff, having previously been sponsored by Hammer.
 She is also sponsored by Turbo 2-n-1 grip inserts and Apparel EFX.

 Early life and amateur career

 McCarthy was a two-time all-state bowler (2007 and 2008) at Millard North High School in Omaha, Nebraska.
 In 2008, she won a national High School Open Singles championship against the top high school seniors in the country.

-She attended and bowled for the University of Nebraska, where she was part of the 2009 NCAA Women’s Bowling national champions.
+She attended and bowled for the University of Nebraska–Lincoln, where she was part of the 2009 NCAA Women’s Bowling national champions.
 She transferred to Midland University in Fremont, Nebraska after her sophomore season.
 At Midland, she was named Most Valuable Player at the 2012 Intercollegiate Team Championships, where her team finished in second place.
 McCarthy also completed a nursing degree while at Midland.

 McCarthy was a member of Team USA from 2015 to 2017.
 In 2017, she placed first at the Team USA trials.